Quantitative and empirical demonstration of the Matthew effect in a study of career longevity: A Robust Method for Classifying Careers

+In \cite{BB32} we use the maximum likelihood estimator (MLE) for the Gamma pdf to estimate the parameters $\alpha$ and $x_{c}$ for each pdf.
+The values we obtain using MLE are systematically smaller for $\alpha$ values and for $x_{c}$ values, but the relative differences are negligible.

-In Table \ref{table:stats} we provide $x^{*}$ with respect to career longevity and career metrics for several sports using the value of $f$ corresponding to the American Baseball Hall of Fame in Cooperstown, NY USA.
-This hall of fame has inducted 276 players out of the 14,644 players that exist in Sean Lahman's baseball database between the years 1879-2002.
-This corresponds to a fraction $f=0.019$.
-It is interesting to note that the last column, $\frac{x^{*}}{\sigma_{x}} \equiv \beta\approx 3.87$ for all the gamma distributions analyzed.
-Thus, this value provides a robust method for determining if a players career is fame worthy, independent of sport or country.
-The highly celebrated milestone of 3,000 hits in baseball corresponds to the value of $1.26 \ \beta \sigma_{h}$.
+In Table \ref{table:stats} we provide statistical benchmarks $x^{*}$ corresponding to career longevity and career metrics for several sports.
+For the calculation of each $x^{*}$ we use the parameter values $\alpha$ and $x_{c}$ calculated from a least-squares fit to the empirical pdf $P(x)$ using the functional form of Eq.~[5], and the significance level value $f$ calculated from historical induction frequencies in the American Baseball Hall of Fame (HOF) in Cooperstown, NY USA.
+The baseball HOF has inducted 276 players out of the 14,644 players that exist in Sean Lahman's baseball database between the years 1879-2002, which corresponds to a fraction $f\equiv0.019$.
+It is interesting to note that the last column, $\frac{x^{*}}{\sigma} \equiv \beta\approx 3.9$ for all the gamma distributions analyzed.
+This approximation is a consequence of the universal scaling form of the gamma function $Gamma(x) \equiv U(x/x_{c})$, where the standard deviation $\sigma$ of the Gamma pdf has the simple relation $\sigma = x_{c}\sqrt{1-\alpha}$.
+Hence, for a given $f$ and $\alpha$, the ratio is independent of $x_{c}$.
+Furthermore, this approximation is valid for all statistics in MLB since $\alpha$ is approximately the same for all pdfs analyzed.
+Thus, the value $x^{*} \approx 4 \sigma$ is a robust approximation for determining if a player's career is stellar at the $f \approx 0.02$ significance level.
+The highly celebrated milestone of 3,000 hits in baseball corresponds to the value $ x^{*} = 1.26 \ \beta \sigma_{hits}$.
 Only 27 players have exceeded this benchmark in their professional careers, while only 86 have exceeded the arbitrary 2,500 benchmark.
-Hence, it makes sense to set the benchmark for all milestones at a value of $x^{*} = \beta \sigma_{x}$ corresponding to each distribution of career metrics. \\
+Hence, it makes sense to set the benchmark for all milestones at a value of $x^{*} = \beta \sigma$ corresponding to each distribution of career metrics. \\